MAA-98/debloat_mac/README.md

 # debloat_mac

 Short script for debloating a Mac from factory settings.
-Inteded to be used before adding configs.
+Intended to be used before adding configs.